jasonbohne123/Derivative_Pricing_Methods/README.md

  Inspiration was drawn from the QuantConnect community Licenses for software used can be found in the bibliography section of the thesis

+ Feel free to reach out to jbohne822@gmai.com with any questions